tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 networks, but multiple networks that might be of different types (e.g., non-EVM).
-This was a core design strategy, but it's often the case that ongoing development can deprioritize certain thinking that maintains the underlying flexibility needed to rerpesent these differences.
+This was a core design strategy, but it's often the case that ongoing development can deprioritize certain thinking that maintains the underlying flexibility needed to represent these differences.

 Currently, the code base assumes that a given address is always controlled by the same underlying key, keyring, or external device, even if it is on a